Wynn Mayfair

-Wynn Mayfair, previously known as Crown London and Aspinall's is a private members club, established by John Aspinall in London since the 1960s.
+Wynn Mayfair, previously known as the White Elephant Club, Crown London and Aspinall's, is a private members club, established by John Aspinall in London since the 1960s.
 Wynn Mayfair is located at 27–28 Curzon Street in Mayfair, London.
 It was renamed on June 5, 2025, following acquisition by Wynn Resorts.

 History

 Club founder John Aspinall, known as "Aspers" to his friends, was a conservationist and the stepson of Sir George Osborne.
 He was a breeder of wild animals and funded his zoos, to a large extent, from house winnings.

+In the 1900s

-In the 1960s-90s, the building was known as the White Elephant Club, a dining destination.
+In the 1960s-90s, the building was known as the White Elephant Club, a dining destination frequented by members such as Charlie Chaplin.
 Later in 1992, Aspinall turned the property in to a casino named Aspinall's.
 He commissioned a bust of Lord Lucan, a close friend of Aspinall who disappeared in November 1974, after the murder of Sandra Rivett, the nanny of Lucan's children.
 It remains prominently displayed.
 The elephant from the White Elephant Club is still at the main entrance of the casino.